Stuartpkd/Tarraing/README.md

 The Profile model encompasses the profile's owner, an uploaded picture serving as their profile image, a slug connected to the user's profile page, accumulated counts for likes, posts, and downloads, collectively providing an overview of the user's engagement and activity on the platform.

 It can be broken down as follows:
-* `user` - The user who owns the profile.
+* `user` - A one-to-one relationship with the User model, representing the user associated with this profile.
+Deleting a user will also delete their corresponding profile due to the cascade on delete.
-* `profile_picture` - An uploaded picture that the user has for their profile pciture.
+* `profile_picture` - A CloudinaryField used to store the profile picture of the user.
-* `slug` - A slug that relates to the users profile page.
+* `slug` - A slug field with a maximum length of 100 characters that serves as a URL-friendly representation of the user's username.
+This field must contain unique values.
-* `num_likes` - A total number of likes the user has amassed.
+* `num_likes` - A positive integer field that stores the number of likes received by the user's artwork.
+Default value is 0.
-* `num_posts` - A total number of posts they have made.
+* `num_posts` - A positive integer field that stores the number of posts submitted by the user.
+Default value is 0.
-* `num_downloads` - A total number of downloads they have made.
 \
 &nbsp;